rkillickdev/plan-it-go/README.md

 #### **Staff User Functionality**
 ___

 Functionality is included on the site that is only available to users with 'staff' status.
 These user logins can be created and provided with relevant permissions by a superuser in the [Django Admin Panel](#django-admin-panel).
-Clicking on the 'Add A Destination' directs the staff user to a page where they can create and edit destinations.
+Clicking on the 'Add A Destination' button directs the staff user to a page where they can create and edit destinations.

 ![PlanIt-Go staff user login redirect page ](docs/features/pp4-features-trip-list-staff-user.png)